 I understand he has a very different style.

-Uh but I also understand that there are constitutional um issues in play here that should transcend uh any animosity he might have or dislike he might have for Donald Trump.
+But I also understand that there are constitutional issues in play here that should transcend any animosity he might have or dislike he might have for Donald Trump.

-We're we're fighting for our country and we we have a president who's who's doing everything he can on his own in a lot of times to make sure we're getting better and better at giving more people hope and opportunities in a great future for those who stand on the sideline and do not give him praise that or give him the opportunity to to do what he has to do I just I can't respect.
+And we have a president who's doing everything he can on his own in a lot of times to make sure we're getting better and better at giving more people hope and opportunities in a great future.

-So I'm I'm I'm I'm excited about the fact that I'm seeing Americans particularly black Americans and and Hispanic Americans, Asian Americans, we're waking up and saying we're not going to stay on this democratic plantation any longer.
+So I'm excited about the fact that I'm seeing Americans, particularly black Americans and Hispanic Americans, Asian Americans, we're waking up and saying we're not going to stay on this Democratic plantation any longer.

-We realize what they do because now that we have a president who's shining light on them we've now realized that we have a way of of moving forward or staying backwards and and uh and in in this divisiveness that uh that the left wants to keep us in.
+We realize what they do because now that we have a president who's shining light on them, we've now realized that we have a way of moving forward or staying backwards and in this business that the left wants to keep us in.

 So we got Kansas City and the 49ers, Garoppolo and Mahomes.

-I mean, you know, uh Garoppolo's not been throwing a lot of passes for the 49ers.
+I mean, you know, Garoppolo's not been throwing a lot of passes for the 49ers.

 Well, you know, it's interesting.